-Repurchase and resale agreements are netted if they are with the same counterparty, have the same maturity date, settle through the same clearing institution that meets certain criteria and a right of offset exists under an enforceable master netting agreement or a central counterparty's clearing rules.
+Repurchase and resale agreements may be netted if they are with the same counterparty, have the same maturity date, settle through the same qualifying clearing institution and subject to a right of offset allowed by a legally enforceable master netting agreement or a central counterparty's clearing rules.

-(A wholly owned subsidiary of Credit Suisse (USA), Inc.) Notes to Consolidated Statement of Financial Condition June 30, 2021
+(A wholly owned subsidiary of Credit Suisse (USA), Inc.) Notes to Consolidated Statement of Financial Condition June 30, 2022

+Securities lending and borrowing transactions.
 Securities borrowed and securities loaned that are cash-collateralized are included in the consolidated statement of financial condition at amounts equal to the cash advanced or received.
-If securities received in a securities lending and borrowing transaction as collateral may be sold or repledged, they are recorded as securities received as collateral in the consolidated statement of financial condition and a corresponding obligation to return the security is recorded.
+If securities received as collateral in a securities lending and borrowing transaction may be sold or repledged, they are recorded as securities received as collateral in the consolidated statement of financial condition and a corresponding obligation to return the security is recorded.
 Securities lending transactions against non-cash collateral in which the Company has the right to resell or repledge the collateral received are recorded at the fair value of the collateral initially received.
 Certain securities loaned and securities borrowed transactions that represent matched-book activities are carried at fair value.
 For securities borrowing and lending transactions, the Company deposits or receives cash or securities collateral in an amount generally in excess of the market value of securities borrowed or lent.
 The Company monitors the fair value of securities borrowed and loaned on a daily basis with additional collateral obtained as necessary.